Reading Time: 2 mins

 • Court Prosecution

 XBRL ACRA may choose to prosecute the directors for late lodgement or failure to lodge annual returns.
-In such a case, if the court convicts the directors or the company’s representatives, a fine of up to $5,000 per charge may be levied.
+In such a case, if the court convicts the directors or the company’s representatives, a fine of up to $5,000 per charge may be levied and a default penalty may be imposed.
+Further, for more severe breaches under section 201, the penalty can increase to $10,000 or up to 2 years of imprisonment.

-For more information about enforcement actions against defaulter companies and directors, please follow the below link:-
+For more information about enforcement actions against defaulter companies and directors, please follow the link

 Stay tuned and read the DataTracks blog to know more about the filing and compliance requirements of ACRA.